ddttom/doc2web/docs/prd.md

 - Ability to process document libraries with thousands of files
 - Reliable output quality across diverse document types
 - Positive user feedback on output quality and tool usability
+- Minimal reported issues with TOC and hierarchical list handling

 ## 8. Appendix